 Extra stadium info – Estádio Vasco da Gama

-The Estádio Vasco da Gama, which is also known as the Estádio São Januário, opened with a football match between CR Vasco da Gama and Santos FC.
+The Estádio Vasco da Gama, which is also known as the Estádio São Januário, is among the main sports venues in Rio de Janeiro.
+It opened with a football match between CR Vasco da Gama and Santos FC.
 The visitors won the game.
 In 1974, Vasco da Gama won the Brazilian top-flight football league for the first time in their history.
 The stadium’s record attendance was set in 1978, when 40,000 people attended a football match of Vasco da Gama.
 Club de Regatas Vasco da Gama are named after the Portuguese explorer Vasco da Gama.
 In 1998, they won the South American championship for football clubs for the first time in their history after beating Barcelona Sporting Club from Ecuador.
 Vasco da Gama became the sixth football club from Brazil with a South American championship title.